 The Swedish Administrative Procedure Act and the conflict of interest policy regulate the work

-In accordance with the Swedish Administrative Procedure Act, public agencies must be objective and impartial and protect everyone's equality before the law.
-The law states, among other things, that:
+According to the objectivity principle, public agencies must be objective and impartial and protect everyone's equality before the law.
+The Administrative Procedure Act (Förvaltningslagen, SFS 2017:900) states that:

-- A person who is aware of a circumstance that is likely to cause him or her to have a conflict of interest must immediately notify the public agency.
+- A person who is aware of a circumstance that could be assumed to cause him or her to have a disqualifying conflict of interest is obliged to report this immediately to the agency.

-- A person with a conflict of interest must not participate in the processing of the case or be present when the case is decided.
+- A person with a disqualifying conflict of interest must not be present when the matter is decided on.